material-motion/material-motion/README.md

 # Interactive Motion Starmap

-This book is a high level outline of long term plans over many years.
-We call it the Starmap.

-Expect this book to change over time.
-Please start discussions by leaving comments in-line or by [filing issues](https://github.com/material-motion/material-motion-starmap/issues/) on the GitHub repository.

-This book is neither a schedule nor a list of relative priorities.
-This book is the goal state we want to get to and will help us measure success.
-We will publish roadmaps for individual projects as they spin up.

-## Motivation

 Interactivity and motion play an important role in software interfaces.
-Even so, there is often a gap between what a software creator can imagine and what can be built in production code.
+And yet, there is often a gap between what a software creator can imagine and what can be built in production code.

 Material Motion aspires to empower creators with the language and tools to describe and implement rich, interactive motion.